brensch/schniffer/DOCKER.md

 ## Database

-The DuckDB database is stored in the `schniffer_data` Docker volume at `/app/data/schniffer.duckdb` inside the container.
+The SQLite database is stored in the `schniffer_data` Docker volume at `/app/data/schniffer.sqlite` inside the container.